The rack congruence condition and half congruences in racks

-appearing in the proof of Lemma~\ref{lem:invop} is a bijection, known as the \textbf{symmetry at $y$}.
-We may regard $S_y$ as an element of the symmetric group on $R$, $S_R$, and this gives us an action of the cyclic group $\langle S_y\rangle$ on $R$.
+appearing in the proof of Lemma~\ref{lem:invop} is a bijection, known as the \textbf{symmetry at $y$} and sometimes denoted $S_y$.
+We may regard $\rght{y}$ as an element of the symmetric group on $R$, $S_R$, and this gives us an action of the cyclic group $\langle \rght{y}\rangle$ on $R$.

-Let $x,y\in R$, and suppose that the orbit of $x$ under the action of $\langle S_y\rangle$ on $R$ is finite; that is, suppose that there is a positive integer $n(x,y)$ such that $(x)S_y^{n(x,y)}=x$.
+Let $x,y\in R$, and suppose that the orbit of $x$ under the action of $\langle \rght{y}\rangle$ on $R$ is finite; that is, suppose that there is a positive integer $n(x,y)$ such that $x\rght{y}^{n(x,y)}=x$.
 Then

-and since $S_y$ is a bijection it follows that $(x)S_y^{n(x,y)-1}=(x)S_y^{-1}$.
+and since $\rght{y}$ is a bijection it follows that $x\rght{y}^{n(x,y)-1}=x\rght{y}^{-1}$.
 We use this to prove the following sufficient condition on $(R,\rt)$ for every $\rt$-congruence on $R$ to be a $\lt$-congruence:

-\begin{proposition} Let $(R,\rt)$ be a rack, and suppose that for all $y\in R$, every orbit of the action of $\langle S_y\rangle$ on $R$ is finite; that is, suppose that for each $x,y\in R$, there exists a positive integer $n(x,y)$ such that $(x)S_y^{n(x,y)}=x$.
+\begin{proposition} Let $(R,\rt)$ be a rack, and suppose that for all $y\in R$, every orbit of the action of $\langle \rght{y}\rangle$ on $R$ is finite; that is, suppose that for each $x,y\in R$, there exists a positive integer $n(x,y)$ such that $x\rght{y}^{n(x,y)}=x$.
 Then every $\rt$-congruence on $R$ is a $\lt$-congruence (and hence a rack congruence). \end{proposition}

 \begin{proof} Let $\sim$ be a $\rt$-congruence on $R$, and let $a,b,c,d\in R$ be such that $a\sim c$ and $b\sim d$.
 Then